SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

-# Глава 4.1. По-сложни проверки
+# Chapter 4.1.
+More Complex Conditions

 In the **current** chapter, we are going to examine **nested conditional statements** in the **JavaScript** language, by which our program can execute **conditions**, that contain other **nested conditional statements**.
 We call them **"nested"**, because **we put `if` condition** into **another `if` condition**.
 We are going to examine the **more complex  logical conditions** through proper examples.